 Other tree pests

-In addition to all of the non-native, invasive tree pests challenging the health of Missouri’s trees, there are also several native insects and diseases that can cause serious harm to your trees.
-While we cannot eradicate these pests from our natural ecosystems, it is good to know something about them and the best way to control them, or at least limit their damage.
+In addition to all of the non-native, invasive tree pests challenging the health of Missouri’s trees, there are also several native insects and diseases that can cause serious harm.
+Although we cannot eradicate these pests from our natural ecosystems, it is good to know something about them and the best way to control them to limit their damage.

 Rapid defoliation of red oaks can occur within two to six weeks of initial infection, and death occurs within a year.
-White oaks may take years to die from the infection.
-Under ideal conditions, oak wilt fungal mats form under the bark of dead red oaks the spring following tree death, causing cracks in the bark and emitting a sweet, fermenting odor, attracting sap-feeding insects that spread the fungus.
-Photo by John N. Gibbs, Forestry Commission, bugwood.org
+White oaks might take years to die from the infection.
+Under ideal conditions, oak wilt fungal mats form under the bark of dead red oaks the spring following the tree's death.
+This causes cracks in the bark and emits a sweet, fermenting odor, which attracts sap-feeding insects that spread the fungus.
+(Photo by John N. Gibbs, Forestry Commission, bugwood.org.)

 Hypoxylon canker is a common disease of hardwoods, especially species in the red oak group.
 It is often one of several factors ultimately responsible for tree death.
 A disease of the inner bark and sapwood, Hypoxylon damages tissues used by the tree to conduct water from soil to the leaves.
-Vigorous, healthy trees are colonized by the fungus, but only damaged or stressed trees develop cankers and are killed.
-Outbreaks of this disease follow severe drought.
+Vigorous, healthy trees are colonized by the fungus, but only damaged or stressed trees develop cankers and die.
+Outbreaks of this disease tend to follow severe drought.

-Trees are weakened by environmental stresses such as drought, waterlogging, or frost or by pests such as defoliating or sucking insects.
+Trees are weakened by environmental stresses such as drought, waterlogging, frost or by pests such as defoliating or sucking insects.
 Weakened trees are then invaded and killed by insects and diseases that cannot successfully attack healthy trees.
-Usually the progression of decline is slow, occurring over several years.
+Usually the progression of decline is slow, and it occurs over several years.

-The initiating stress factors associated most frequently with oak decline are drought, frost injury, or insect defoliation.
+The initiating stress factors associated most frequently with oak decline are drought, frost injury or insect defoliation.
 Trees on ridge tops and in wet areas suffer most severely from drought.
 Frost often affects trees growing in valleys and frost pockets.
-Defoliated trees that refoliate the same season may exhibit dieback symptoms the next year.
-Other factors such as leaf diseases and soils that are waterlogged, compacted, or shallow have occasionally been implicated in oak decline.
+Defoliated trees that refoliate the same season might exhibit dieback symptoms the next year.
+Other factors such as leaf diseases and soils that are waterlogged, compacted or shallow have occasionally been implicated in oak decline.

 These stress factors often weaken trees so much that they succumb, sometimes suddenly, to the root killing and girdling actions of insects and diseases.
 The two major pests associated with oak decline are armillaria root rot and the two-lined chestnut borer.
 Periodic occurrences of decline and death of oaks over widespread areas have been recorded since 1900.
-These outbreaks, variously named oak decline, oak dieback, or oak mortality, are caused by a complex interaction of environmental stresses and pests and given the name oak decline.
+These outbreaks, variously named oak decline, oak dieback or oak mortality, are caused by a complex interaction of environmental stresses and pests.

 Rapid white oak mortality